Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-One thing you won’t have to worry about with this monitor system is changing out batteries, as the ones included are rechargeable and the charger is included.
+One thing you won’t have to worry about with Vtech DM221 audio baby monitor system is changing out batteries, as the ones included are rechargeable batteries and the charger is included.
 The Parent units use the same charging supply, which limits how many cords you’ll end up dealing with.
 The baby unit will need to stay plugged in, as it does not have a battery like the parent units.

 Backlit Display on Parent Units

-The parent units with this monitor have backlit displays so you can see the screen in darker areas or if you’re having a movie marathon while the baby is in bed for the night.
+One parent unit with this monitor has backlit displays so you can see the screen in darker areas or if you’re having a movie marathon while the baby is in bed for the night.
 The backlit display helps you see everything clearly, without having to strain your eyes.

 Vibration & Audio Alerts

-This unit will alert you with an audio cue, and vibration if the connection between the parent unit and base unit is lost, or when the parent unit’s battery is getting low and needs to charge.
+Vtech DM221 audio baby monitor will alert you with an audio cue, and a vibrating sound if the connection between the parent unit and base unit is lost, or when the battery of the parent unit is getting low and needs to charge.

 Beeps when making Selections on Parent units

-Whenever you need to make adjustments to the settings, it will make a loud noise which can be annoying to some.
+Whenever you need to make adjustments to the settings, The Vtech DM221 audio baby monitor will make a loud noise which can be annoying to some.
 This noise cannot be disabled or reduced.

 Each parent unit has a run time of 5 to 7 hours, depending on how frequently they kick on due to noise, and how often you use the talk functions.

-Power outages are the biggest threat to this system no longer working since the baby unit does not have a backup battery, and needs to be plugged into an outlet directly in order to function.
+Power outages are the biggest threat to this system no longer working since the Vtech DM221 audio baby monitor does not have a backup battery, and needs to be plugged into an outlet directly in order to function.